thradams/cake/ownership.md

 Since mutability may be useful for constructors and destructors, the idea of mutable could imply that change may happen only once.
-This naturally occurs when assigning a non-nullable pointer for the first time—because afterward, it cannot become nullable again.
+This naturally occurs when assigning a non-nullable pointer for the first timeâ€”because afterward, it cannot become nullable again.
 Similarly, for const objects, it could mean that once initialized, a const object cannot change anymore.
 In this context, 'constructor' or 'destructor' might be a more suitable term.